NINDS CDE Notice of Copyright

 |Short Description of Instrument||

-The modified Rankin Scale (mRS) is a scale commonly used for measuring the degree of disability or dependence in the daily activities of individuals who have suffered a stroke, and it has become the most widely used clinical outcome measure for stroke clinical trials.
+The modified Rankin Scale (mRS) is a scale commonly used for measuring the degree of disability or dependence in the daily activities of individuals who have suffered a stroke.
+It has become the most widely used clinical outcome measure for stroke clinical trials.

-The mRS was originally introduced in 1957 by Rankin, and first modified to its currently accepted form by Prof. C. Warlow's group at Western General Hospital in Edinburgh for use in the UK-TIA study in the late 1980s.
-The first publication of the current modified Rankin Scale was in 1988 by van Swieten, et al., who also published the first interobserver agreement analysis of the modified Rankin Scale.
+The mRS was originally introduced in 1957 by Rankin, and first modified to its currently accepted form by Charles Warlow and others as part of the UK-TIA study in the 1980s.
+(Broderick et al., 2017; Farrell et al., 1991) In 1988, van Swieten et al., first published the current mRS as well as the first interobserver agreement analysis of the mRS. (van Sweiten et al., 1988)

 The assessment requires 5 minutes to complete.

-Prestroke Scoring: On a scale from 0 to 5; Score=6 is not possible as someone would not be in a study if they were dead at presentation.
-For Score=1, symptoms may refer to those of a prior stroke in patients with a past history of stroke.
+Uses a scale from 0 to 5.
+For Score=1, symptoms may refer to those of a prior stroke in patients with a history of stroke.

 Other Important Notes: